 Kronos-In March 2010, Kronos was served with two complaints which were subsequently consolidated as Haley Paint et al. v.
 E.I.
-Du Pont de Nemours and Company, et al. (United States District Court, for the District of Maryland, Case No. 1:10-cv-00318-RDB).
+Du Pont de Nemours and Company, et al. (United States District Court, for the District of Maryland, Case No. 1:10-ev-00318-RDB).
 A third plaintiff intervened into the current case in July 2011.
-The defendants include us, E.I.
+The defendants include Kronos, E.I.
 Du Pont de Nemours & Company, Huntsman International LLC, Millennium Inorganic Chemicals, Inc. and the National Titanium Dioxide Company Limited (d/b/a Cristal).
 Plaintiffs seek to represent a class consisting of all persons and entities that purchased titanium dioxide in the United States directly from one or more of the defendants on or after March 1, 2002.
 The complaint alleges that the defendants conspired and combined to fix, raise, maintain, and stabilize the price at which titanium dioxide was sold in the United States and engaged in other anticompetitive conduct.
 In May 2010, defendants filed a motion to dismiss, which plaintiffs opposed.
 In March 2011, the court denied the motion to dismiss.
+In February 2012, the plaintiffs submitted their motion for class certification, which defendants opposed.
+In August 2012, the court granted the plaintiffs' motion for class certification and trial is currently set for September 2013.
 The case is proceeding in the trial court.
 We believe the action is without merit, have denied all allegations of wrongdoing and liability and intend to defend against the action vigorously.